 In content marketing, you’re often told to find your niche — to carve a path through unchartered territory with a narrowly defined audience.
-Finding your niche, you’re told, is the only way to succeed in blogging in 2020.
+Finding your niche, you’re told, is the only way to succeed in blogging.

 But Steph Smith doesn’t buy it (and neither should you).